MASILab/PMC-LaMP/README.md

 - Linux/Unix bash environment
 - Internet connection
 - At least 8GB of RAM
-- Disk space proportional to the number of articles (approximately 1GB per 10,000 articles)
+- Available disk space proportional to the number of articles (approximately 1GB per 10,000 articles)

 ### Important Note for Windows Users

 This tool requires a bash environment to run.
 Windows users must use one of the following options:

 - Install Windows Subsystem for Linux (WSL) - recommended
 - Use a Linux virtual machine
 - Use Git Bash (may have limited functionality)